raunofreiberg/ui-playbook/CONTRIBUTING.md

 # Contributing

-## Improving existing components
+## Improving existing plays

-A great way to start contributing is to extend (or correct) the existing components with additional examples or information.
+A great way to start contributing is to extend (or correct) the existing plays with additional examples or information.

 You can do so by either cloning the repository, and developing locally, or by editing markdown directly in GitHub.
 Every page has a edit button for this purpose:

 ![image](https://user-images.githubusercontent.com/23662329/88210127-5dbdd180-cc5c-11ea-80fa-b814a4adc782.png)

-## New component proposals
+## Propose new plays

 If you believe that there's a component missing from UI Playbook, feel free to submit a proposal for a new one.
 Don't worry if the proposal isn't perfect — we can work out the details in collaboration!
 The idea is to submit a draft that could be iterated upon.